SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_11__60_second_countdown.md

     mypen.write("Game Over: You LOSE", False, align="center", font=("Arial", 28, "normal"))
 ```

-The If statement compares your score \(player\) against the opponent score
+The if statement compares your score \(player\) against the opponent score
  \(comp\) and if your score is higher it prints the You Win message and if it
  is lower it prints the You Lose message.